rjashby/Capstone-Proposal-Day1/README.md

   8:26: Update sample graph, nodes, edges on Dijkstra.js - Start of Day 2.
 Last ditch attempt to see if the algorithm works before scraping it.

   8:52: Finished graph.
 Attempting to get it to work but the algorithm is two-way at the moment.
 Need to modify to one way.

+  9:20: Graph now works properly.
+Success!
+However, I have no idea how to do the next part of the assignment, which is putting the graph over an actual map.